📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Pro tip: Always calculate based on actual water volume, not tank size.
 Substrate, decorations, and equipment typically reduce usable water by 15–20%.

-How to Administer Fish Zithro
+How to Administer Bird Zithro

 1. Estimate actual water volume.
 A 20-gallon tank typically holds 15–17 gallons of actual water after accounting for substrate and décor.